nandstand/sample-site/content/_index.md

 ## Research and writing process

-All content follows Microsoft's Writing Style Guide.
+All content in the sample documentation follows Microsoft's Writing Style Guide.